software-patterns/workshop/README.md

 - Users, nonusers, product owners, programmers, designers, sysadmins, and distributors.
 - Of these groups, only programmers truly have the power to put the patterns into effect.
 Programmers ultimately determine what gets built.
 - The effective use of the pattern language is therefore the responsibility of programmers.

+# Collaborating

+Please keep in mind:

+- This repo is public.
+- We're all human.
+Be kind.
+- This org has room for many different repos (Christopher Alexander's [Mosaic of Subcultures](https://patterns-dev.github.io/patterns/newpat/newpat8/newpat8.htm) pattern).
+- But we lean toward accepting contributions rather than telling people to start their own project.
+No one should have to work alone.